 Paraphrasing and Quoting

 In-text citations indicate when you have paraphrased or quoted information from another source.
-You must include the author and year of the publication, for example (Smith, 2020).
+You must include the author and year of the publication, for example (Smith, 2020, p 37).
 This allows the reader to identify the full reference in the reference list.

 Paraphrasing should be used in most cases.
 It allows you to maintain your voice and smoothly combine various pieces of information to develop your points.

-Note: When paraphrasing something quite specific, including the page number can be helpful.
-However, when paraphrasing or summarizing an aspect of the text that extends throughout the original page numbers are not necessary.
+Note: FHNW’s School of Business requires that you always provide page numbers when paraphrasing despite, APA implying that when paraphrasing or summarizing an aspect of the text that extends throughout the original page numbers are not necessary.

 Direct quotations should be used in selected cases to add precision.
 However, they can often be an interruption to your structure and style and therefore should be used with caution

 When integrating quotations into your paper, consider the following:

 Whether paraphrasing or quoting, it is highly important that the source of the information is clear when the information is first introduced, e.g., According to Smith (2005), sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Simply indicting the citation at the end of a paragraph is insufficient, as the reader cannot decern what information in the paragraph is your own contribution and what is from the source mentioned at the end of the paragraph.

 In this example, the author is indicated at the end of the paragraph.
 There is no indication of when the information from Willcoxson (2006) starts.
 This lack of transparency inadequately credits Willcoxson for her work and makes it difficult for further researchers and practitioners to build on this work.

 When you do not have access to the original source that you would like to cite use as cited in to indicate both the original (e.g. your secondary source, which you did not read) and the primary source (e.g. the source you read).